Featured run

 Finger confusion matrix for 2-m16

-Finger confusion matrix (non-REST)
+Finger confusion matrix (non-rest)

-Finger-level confusion after REST windows are removed from the task.
+Finger-level confusion after rest windows are removed from the task.

 Calibration figure for 2-m16